solo-io/supergloo/docs/content/guides/federate_identity.md

 ## Enforce mTLS

-Apply the following yaml to both your management plane and remote cluster:
+Apply the following yaml to both your management plane and remote cluster, assuming that istio-system is the root namespace for the istio deployment:

 ```shell
 apiVersion: "security.istio.io/v1beta1"